braheezy/home-inventory-py-backend/README.md

 2. Python 3

-   To check, `python3 -V` in a terminal.
+   To check, `python -V` in a terminal.

 3. MongoDB